React Error Boundary Mistake

 };

-But it's not how it works.
+But that's not how it works.

 Error boundaries do not catch errors for: